Account Ownership Verification

 The table below provides a summary of the available verification options based on the owner and user type:

-Enterprise Owner Own account Owner passes challenges on own account, owner vouch (if required), must be provided by a different owner If no other owner is available for vouch, see internal handbook for other challenges.
+Enterprise Owner Own account Owner passes challenges on own account Owner vouch (if required) must be provided by a different owner If no other owner is available for vouch, see internal handbook for other challenges.

-Paid User Own account User passes challenges on own account.
-Owner can vouch.
+Paid User Own account User passes challenges on own account Owner can vouch

-Paid User Other member of same paid group Target user passes challenges on own account.
-Communication is direct from the target user who must be CC’d on ticket
+Paid User Other member of same paid group Target user passes challenges on own account Communication is direct from the target user who must be CC’d on ticket.

-Free User Non-member of group with intent to be added Not allowed - request must come from group owner
+Free User Non-member of group with intent to be added Not allowed - request must come from group owner Owner vouch required

 Conditions when account is used to access Customers Portal

-Customers Portal requires all customers to access through a Linked Gitlab Account.
+Customers Portal requires all customers to access through a Linked GitLab Account.

-2FA can be reset when one of following conditions are met:
+The user is eligible and 2FA can be reset when one of following conditions are met:

 1. The request is made by the primary billing contact on the latest invoice for a GitLab subscription.